 - 5th Day: Playa de los Cocedores, Aguilas

-- 6th Day: Very Playa beach
+- 6th Day: Vera Playa beach

 - 7th Day: Drove to Cala Font near Salou